neverset123/neverset123.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello, this is YW Wang.
-Currently I work as a staff developer for Mercedes Benz focusing on generative AI.
+Currently I work as a staff developer for Mercedes Benz focusing on generative AI Instruction tuning and multimodal LLMs for visually situated reasoning.

 Prior to joining MB, I have worked for tier 1 supplier Continental as Software Developer, and received my MSc.
 Degree from the Rheinisch-Westfälische Technische Hochschule Aachen (RWTH Aachen).